 - 2-ingredient Condensed Milk Truffles

 If you try this simple vegan Snickers candy bar recipe, I’d love a comment and ★★★★★ recipe rating below.
 Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan and #elavegan.

 Vegan Snickers Bars

-- Make the no-bake brownie base as per the instructions in the recipe and press the dough firmly into a pan (lined with foil or parchment paper).
+- Make the No-Bake Brownie Base as per the instructions in the recipe, and press the dough firmly into a pan (lined with foil or parchment paper).
 My pan measures 8 1/2 x 6 inches.
-If you use a bigger pan the bars will be less thick.
+If you use a bigger pan, the bars will be thinner.

 - For the cream layer, process all ingredients in your high-speed blender or food processor until smooth and creamy.
-Pour the cream layer onto the brownie base and put the pan into your freezer until the layer is firm (approx. one hour)
+Pour the cream layer over the brownie base and transfer the pan into your freezer until the layer is firm (approx. one hour)

-- Put all ingredients for the caramel layer (except the peanuts) into a saucepan and bring to a boil.
-Stir with a whisk and let simmer on low heat for about 10-15 minutes until the mixture gets thicker.
-Pour the caramel layer onto the cream layer, place the peanuts on top, and put the pan back into the freezer for about 30 minutes.
+- Add all ingredients for the caramel layer (except the peanuts) to a saucepan and bring the mixture to a boil.
+Stir with a whisk and let simmer on low heat for about 10-15 minutes until the caramel sauce gets thicker.
+Pour it over the cream layer, place the peanuts on top, and put the pan back into the freezer for about 30 minutes.
 Check the recipe notes if you want to make the caramel layer with dates.

 - For the chocolate layer, melt the cocoa butter and the coconut oil in a double boiler.
-Place all ingredients in a saucepan and stir until combined.
-Pour the chocolate onto the caramel layer and put the pan back into the freezer for about 15 minutes.
-Check the recipe notes for a SIMPLE chocolate alternative
+Add all ingredients to a saucepan and stir until combined.
+Pour the chocolate over the caramel layer and transfer the pan back into the freezer for about 15 minutes.
+Check the recipe notes for a SIMPLE chocolate alternative.

 - Cut into your desired size and shape (it works best with a hot knife).
-Enjoy your Vegan Snickers Bars thawed!
+Enjoy the bars thawed!